aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

 ## pandas.DataFrame.itertuples

 The `itertuples` method allows the iteratation over dataframe rows, returning them as namedtuples.
 Thus, the row values can either be accessed by name or by index.
-The function `det_sym33_scalars` is used in the first case, and `det_sym33_array` in the second.
+The function `det_sym33_scalars` and `det_sym33_series` are used in the former case, and `det_sym33_array` in the latter.

 |function name| method | returning rows as | row-wise function | argument type  |
 |-------|--------|------------------|--------------|---|